SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_MBT-5000_Serial.md

 The setting "**Local/Remote State**" should be on "**Serial**" to be able to write to the device.
 (The Local/Remote state can be changed if Local/Rmote State is not on Serial)

-With the "Time Sync..." page button, **time syncronization** can be configured to keep the time of the device in sync with the Dataminer time.
+With the "Time Sync..." page button, **time synchronization** can be configured to keep the time of the device in sync with the DataMiner time.

 ### Config - Redundancy

-This page alows the user to adjust some **redundancy** settings.
+This page allows the user to adjust some **redundancy** settings.

 ### Status - Events

-This page displays events information and alows the user to mask alarms.
+This page displays events information and allows the user to mask alarms.

 The event log can be cleared from dataminer with the "**Clear Event Log**" button.
-To get all stored events on the device, reset the Events Pointer by clicking the "**Initialtize Events Pointer**" button.
+To get all stored events on the device, reset the Events Pointer by clicking the "**Initialize Events Pointer**" button.
 To clear all events on the device, click the "**Clear all Stored Events**" button.

 ### Status - Status